 This is an example from doggyloot.com that urges you to take action before the cart gets discarded.

-The following example of ModCloth informs users that items in the cart are about to sell out.
+The above cart abandonment email example of ModCloth informs users that items in the cart are about to sell out.
 The phrase “almost sold out” can create urgency — and is an excellent abandoned cart email strategy.

-Or you can give your users a friendly reminder the way Microsoft has done in the following example.
+Or you can give your users a friendly reminder the way Microsoft has done with their cart abandonment emails.

-Sometimes, you can just use humor to grab the attention of your customers.
-Check out this example of Forever 21.
+Sometimes, you can use humor to grab your customers’ attention.
+Check out this humorous shopping cart abandonment example of Forever 21.

-Sometimes, using humor can backlash if your audience doesn’t expect you to be humorous.
-So use it accordingly.
+Be careful: Humor can backlash if your audience doesn’t expect you to be humorous, so use it only when appropriate.

-Though there is no hard and fast way to frame the body of your abandoned cart email, you can follow a rough blueprint that will endorse your message in a clear way.
-Any email basically must consist of 3 parts:
+Though there is no hard and fast way to frame the body of an abandoned cart email, you can follow a rough blueprint to help you fine-tune it.

 - A headline with a clear message of what the email is about

-- A body that elaborates on the headline
+- An email body that elaborates on the headline

 - A call-to-action element

-It is very important to include images in an abandoned cart email.
-Sometimes, people are just in a hurry and don’t wish to spend more than 5 to 10 seconds on promotional emails.
-In such scenarios, images will not only make your content attractive but also deliver the message in lesser time.
+It is essential to include images in an abandoned cart email.
+Sometimes, people are just in a hurry and don’t wish to spend more than 5-10 seconds on promotional emails.

 Check out this example from PacSun:

-Though the email marketing campaign includes a number of links, including the ones redirecting to the various social media pages, different products, and different sections of the website, the main call-to-action button referring back to the cart is clearly visible right when the customer clicks on the email.
+Though the email marketing campaign has several links, including the ones redirecting to the various social media pages, different products, and different website sections, the main call-to-action button referring back to the cart is visible right when the customer clicks on the email.

 Let’s go back to the example of Chubbies: